Archive for October, 2009

-3. The real worry pressing on many of the local crews minds?
+3. The real worry pressing on the minds of many of the local crew members?
 “Devil’s Night” is approaching, and according to our “on occasion correct” call sheet advance schedule it seems that we will be working on night exterior shots.
-I’m sure it’s going to be cold enough that the heat from the burning houses will be welcome to us.
-But to the newly homeless, perhaps not so much.
+I’m sure it’s going to be cold enough that will be welcome the heat from the burning houses, but for the newly homeless, perhaps not so much.

 4. The drivers!!!
-For a place so full of people that have no where to go, they sure seem to be in a hella hurry to get there.
-And the local un-official sport (perhaps replacing Devil’s night?) now seems to be tailgating, wherein they allow a bit over one car space for every 100 miles per hour they drive.
+For a place so full of people that for most purposes have no where to go, they sure seem to be in a hella big hurry to get there.
+And the local un-official sport, one perhaps soon to replace Devil’s night, now seems to be tailgating, wherein they allow a bit over one car space for every 100 miles per hour they drive.
 Most of the drivers seem to be agressive angry actually hostile to whoever is unlucky enough to be blocking the road in front of them, it’s amazing that there aren’t more traffic pile-ups but I guess they’ve learned to deal with it.
-I hope that I never do that, except for while I’m driving around here in what seems to be the nation’s leader in unemployment where, to paraphrase an old Ford commercial, “Finding A Job Is Job #1″.
+I hope that I never do that, except for while I’m driving around here in the nation’s leader in unemployment, where, to paraphrase an old Ford commercial, “Finding A Job Is Job #1“.